 - 1 large egg

-- Preheat the oven to 180C / 350F and line a baking sheet with parchment paper.
+- Preheat the oven to 180C (350F) and line a large baking sheet with parchment paper.

-- Cool the cookies for a few minutes on the pan before removing and cooling completely on a rack.
-They'll keep in an airtight container for at least three days.
+- Cool the cookies for ten minutes on the pan before removing and cooling completely on a rack.
+They'll keep in an airtight container for at least three days and freeze well.